What is Pre-Hire Testing?

 As a general rule of thumb, regardless of the type of test you choose, you should find a pre-hire assessment that is:

 - Reliable – The test should be a proven predictor of job performance.
-If a candidate re-takes the test, they should score similarly, and these scores should be scientifically validated indicators of performance.
+If a candidate re-takes the test, they should score similarly, and these scores should be validated indicators of performance.

 - Candid – The test should be designed in such a way that candidates can be screened for overall honesty.
 There should be no “leading” questions.